awsdocs/amazon-sqs-developer-guide/doc_source/sqs-dead-letter-queues.md

 In some cases, Amazon SQS dead\-letter queues might not always behave as expected\.
 This section gives an overview of common issues and shows how to resolve them\.

-### Viewing messages using the AWS Management Console might cause messages to be moved to a dead\-letter queue<a name="sqs-dlq-console"></a>
+### Viewing messages using the console might cause messages to be moved to a dead\-letter queue<a name="sqs-dlq-console"></a>

-Amazon SQS counts viewing a message in the AWS Management Console against the corresponding queue's redrive policy\.
-Thus, if you view a message in the AWS Management Console the number of times specified in the corresponding queue's redrive policy, the message is moved to the corresponding queue's dead\-letter queue\.
+Amazon SQS counts viewing a message in the console against the corresponding queue's redrive policy\.
+Thus, if you view a message in the console the number of times specified in the corresponding queue's redrive policy, the message is moved to the corresponding queue's dead\-letter queue\.

 To adjust this behavior, you can do one of the following:
 + Increase the **Maximum Receives** setting for the corresponding queue's redrive policy\.
-+ Avoid viewing the corresponding queue's messages in the AWS Management Console\.
++ Avoid viewing the corresponding queue's messages in the console\.

 ### The `NumberOfMessagesSent` and `NumberOfMessagesReceived` for a dead\-letter queue don't match<a name="sqs-dlq-number-of-messages"></a>